 - Guided bone regeneration – this involves the use of some bone saved from the drilling process and additional bovine material to act as a scaffold into which bone forming cells lay down new natural bone.

-- Block grafting – in this case we take bone from a donor site elsewhere in the mouth and fix it in position to build out the thickness of the implant area.
+- Block grafting – when bone volume is more compromised, we take bone from a donor site elsewhere in the mouth and fix it in position to build out the thickness of the implant area.
 This is normally carried out as a separate procedure prior to implant placement.

 - Sinus augmentation – commonly the bone above the upper back teeth is shallow and not strong enough to support an implant.
 Sinus floor augmentation is a process where we make a small hole into the air space above the upper teeth, we then gently reflect the mucosal lining of the sinus lifting it up rather like a tent.
 Implants are then placed to hold the lining up acting rather like tent poles, we then pack the bone removed from the drilling process and some osseo-conductive material around the implants and close the wound.